Aequivinius/python-ontogene/README.md

 =========
 The pipeline has several stages, each of which is its own module.
 The pipeline is then run from main.py.

+0. configuration
+	All paths to various input or output directories, as well as pmids, for example, can be specified in the config/config.py
 1. import
-	This module allows downloading of articles from PubMed via Biopython, or to read them from a file
+	This module allows downloading of articles from PubMed via Biopython, or to read them from a file.
+Returns an Article
 2. low level text processing
 	This module uses NLTK for tokenisation and PoS tagging of the text.
 3. entity recognition